Putting an end to sexual harassment at work

-It's important to be able respond to allegations quickly, sympathetically and impartially - no matter how senior a position of the accused individual.
+It's important to respond to allegations quickly, sympathetically and impartially - no matter how senior the position of the accused individual.
 In terms of policies and procedures, you also need to have a sexual harassment policy.

-- Your position on harassment – A clear statement that harassment of any description will not be tolerated and disciplinary action will be taken against anyone who’s found guilty of such behaviour towards a colleague.
-A clear statement such as this should serve its purpose to a certain degree as a deterrent.
+- Your position on harassment – this is a clear statement that the company will not tolerate harassment and will take disciplinary action against anyone who's found guilty of such behaviour towards a colleague.
+A statement such as this should serve its purpose to a certain degree as a deterrent.

-- Clear procedures for raising claims – employees must understand firstly how they can raise concerns and then the steps you’ll take once an accusation has been raised.
-Also, the sorts of evidence that they should look to gather if they believe harassment is taking place.
+- Clear procedures for raising claims – firstly, employees must understand how they can raise concerns and the steps you'll take.
+Also, they should look to gather the sorts of evidence they believe harassment is taking place.

-- The degree of support that individuals will receive if a claim is made - for example, the right to union representation, HR representation, or any independent support or counselling services that employees may have access to.
+- The degree of support individuals will receive if a claim is made - for example, the right to union representation, HR representation, or any independent support or counselling services that employees may have access to.

-- The possible consequences for the person accused of harassment – what could happen if they’re found guilty, but also for the person bringing the claim if this is found to be malicious or not in good faith.
+- The possible consequences for the person accused of harassment – this covers what could happen if they're found guilty, but also for the person bringing the claim if this is indeed found to be malicious or not in good faith.

-Remember that to ensure compliance you employees need to be aware of your workplace harassment policy, and understand what constitutes harassment.
-If you do not, then be prepared for severe financial and reputational consequences.
+Remember that your employees need to be aware of your workplace harassment policy and understand what constitutes harassment to ensure compliance.
+If you do not, be prepared for severe financial and reputational consequences.